annamakarew/DataChallenge/README.md

 # Scroll Through the Divide: Race and Homeownership in El Dorado County

-Scroll Through the Divide is a custom-built scrollytelling experience that explores racial wealth equity through the lens of Black homeownership in El Dorado County, California.
-Using interactive charts and narrative storytelling, the project examines how historical exclusion, income inequality, and systemic barriers shape who is able to own homes in one of California’s rural, majority-white regions.
+Scroll Through the Divide is an interactive scrollytelling project that dives into racial wealth equity by looking at Black homeownership in El Dorado County, California, which is where I’m from.
+Through data, charts, and storytelling, I explore how things like income gaps, historical land loss, and systemic barriers have shaped who gets to live and own property in this rural, mostly white part of the state.

-This project was built as part of the Scrollytelling with Data final assignment and is intended to highlight local inequities using real-world data and custom technical implementation.
+I built this project for my Scrollytelling with Data final assignment for the Kode with Klossy Data Storytelling Challenge by combining design, research, and code to tell a story that’s personal, local, and backed by real data.

 ## Tools and Technologies
 - Svelte: All components and scrolling logic were built using native Svelte features